AdobeDocs/commerce-admin.en/help/inventory-management/stocks-delete.md

 ---
-title: Delete Stocks
+title: Delete inventory stocks
 description: Learn how to delete an inventory stock.
 exl-id: 420e0bbf-6382-471d-9ad2-16587191e5e7
 ---
-# Delete Stocks
+# Delete stocks

 When you delete the stock, all assigned websites are assigned to the Default Stock.
 Reassigning websites to other stocks before deletion is recommended.